kelceydavis33/LowVarS/README.md

 # LowVarS
-LowVarS is a project to search for low frequency variability of extragallactic sources.
+LowVarS is a project to search for low frequency variability due to ionospheric activity in extended sources within MWA data

 ### Project Outline

-1. The Data

-2. Variable Search Criteria

-3. Identifying variables

 **What is known?**